AfricasTalkingTalent/TechnicalChallengeJune2019/task_2/README.md

 Now, a callback url can be accessed at `'host'/callback/`.
 Note: host value is the one ngrok will assign you.

+`You can now proceed to open the Africa's Talking phone simulator and call the ussd code *384*6854#`

 # App Documentation